 Poster descriptions should not exceed 2 pages.

-All accepted contributions will be published online in the Symposium Proceedings, and indexed in major bibliographic databases.
+All accepted contributions will be collected in the Symposium Proceedings and published online, as Open Access, in the Repository of the Faculty of Humanities and Social Sciences at the University of Osijek, indexed in Google Scholar.
 Selected papers will be published in a special issue of one of the online journals dedicated to Information Science.

 Papers and posters submission: 11 March 2018